"Why can’t all galleries have art like this? It's amazing!"

 There is so much we have planned for the year ahead, and your support will enable the following:

-Furtherfield's 2014 programme of Summer exhibitions will feature the artists of Pirate Bay and their meditations on friendship and piracy, a futuristic encounter with Mexican artists Los Ferronauts and their critical lost railways exploration probe (with our friends at The Art Catalyst), and an exhibition exploring interpassivity with artists Nathaniel Stern, Erica Scourti and Jennifer Chan.
+Furtherfield's 2014 programme of Summer exhibitions will feature the artists of Pirate Bay and their meditations on friendship and piracy, a futuristic encounter with Mexican artists Los Ferronauts and their critical lost railways exploration probe, with our friends at The Art Catalyst.

-With your support our gallery Clear Spots programme will continue to act as a showcase space for emerging artists working at the intersection of technology and social change.
+With your support the Gallery Clear Spots programme will continue to act as a showcase space for emerging artists working at the intersection of technology and social change.

 With your support in the Furtherfield Commons, our new community labspace, we will run the Ludic Science Club with Class Wargames, Reading the Commons a reading group with Tim Waterman, Research Associate (Landscape & Commons) and more hands-on, experimental creative technology workshops, such as those run by the brilliant Codasign, to get as many people as we can involved in building their own layer of digital culture with games, coding, physical computing, free software and creative tech recycling.